quantumlib/Stim/doc/developer_documentation.md

 Because stim is a C++ extension, it is non-trivial to create working python packages for it.
 To make cross-platform release wheels, we rely heavily on cibuildwheels.
-To make development wheels, we various other options are possible.
+To make development wheels, various other options are possible.

 ## <a name="pypackage.stim.cibuildwheels"></a>python packaging `stim` with cibuildwheels

-When a commit is merged into the `main` branch of stim's github repository, there are github actions that use [cibuildwheels](https://github.com/pypa/cibuildwheel) to build wheels for all supported platforms.
+When a commit is merged into the `main` branch of stim's GitHub repository, there are GitHub actions that use [cibuildwheels](https://github.com/pypa/cibuildwheel) to build wheels for all supported platforms.

 When these wheels are finished building, they are automatically uploaded to